+Fig. 2.
+The order books for the contract that paid out if Obama won the presidency in Intrade (left) and Betfair (right), at 1:45 PM ET on August 16, 2012 whether our playing affected the marginal values.
+First, we identified two sets of related contracts where we could buy the same contract for less than we could sell it in a different exchange and the difference was enough to cover all transaction and opportunity costs.
+Second, every day for eight days we randomized which market to enter at a random point during the day.
 We followed the markets when we did not bid; we captured the order book every 2 minutes during the entire period.
-Third, if we entered the market we bought matching numbers of shares on each side, to ensure an arbitrage.7 Fourth, when we bought shares we started by offering at the current bid + 0.001 per share and then moved upwards systematically until we acquired all of the shares.
-For example if the current bid was 0.230 and current ask was 0.240 we would attempt to buy at 0.231, then 0.232, then 0.232, etc.
+Third, if we entered the market we bought matching numbers of shares on each side, to ensure an arbitrage.
+Fourth, when we bought shares we started by offering at the current bid + \$0.001 per share and then moved upwards systematically until we acquired all of the shares.
+For example if the current bid was \$0.230 and current ask was \$0.240 we would attempt to buy at \$0.231, then \$0.232, etc.

 The shadow order book exists; we consistently paid less for our contracts then the stated order book indicated and there were more shares available than noted in the order book at the stated prices.
-As an example, we went into the market shown by Figure 2 and bought 5 shares of Obama to win at \$0.566 per share; that was \$0.003 per share less than price in the order book.
+As an example, we went into the market shown by Fig. 2 and bought 5 shares of Obama to win at \$0.566 per share; that was \$0.003 per share less than price in the order book.
 Then, to match this arbitrage opportunity, we sold 5 shares worth of Obama to win in Betfair for \$0.637 per share, \$0.004 more than the order book's asking price of \$0.633 per share.
-Every time we entered the Intrade market there was evidence of the shadow order book.
+Every time we entered the Intrade market there was evidence of a shadow order book.
 Six of the eight times we enacted purchases there was space between the bid and ask price in the order book; four of those six times we were able to purchase shares at less than the ask price.
 Two of the remaining four purchases we bought more shares than were available in the order book at the ask price.
 Both of those times, after we cleaned out the shares available at the current ask price, the number of shares available recovered within minutes to their original level.

-The evidence suggest that the shadow order book multiplies the return from betweenmarket opportunities many times over.
-We had no measurable influence on the market despite investing \$3,686 in arbitrage situations that paid out a return of 6.38% over 3 months.8 Over the time period that we traded, we examined the starting bid and ask prices and quantities for each day.
+The evidence suggest that the shadow order book multiplies the return from between-market opportunities many times over.
+We had no measurable influence on the market despite investing \$3,686 in arbitrage situations that paid out a return of 6.38% over 3 months.
+Over the time period that we traded, we examined the starting bid and ask prices and quantities for each day.
 The difference increased day over day in 6 of the 8 contracts we entered.
 More telling, after trading for 8 days, and spending \$3,686 buying arbitrages in the two contracts, the widest price misalignments to that point came at midnight after we had finished.